xsyro/url-shortener/README.md

 2. Run the tests using Docker:
     ```bash
     docker-compose run backend npm run test
-**Frontend Tests**
-1. Open a terminal and navigate to the frontend-app directory:
-    ```bash
-    docker-compose run frontend npm run test
 ## Additional Notes
 - **Environment Variables:**
 The application uses .env files for configuration.
 Ensure the .env files are correctly set up in the `backend-api` and `frontend-app` directories.